These gluten free chocolate muffins are not only chocolate-flavored, they feature tons of chocolate chips in every bite.

 - More chocolate: chocolate chips, of course (I use semi-sweet)!

-The whole process is similar to my chocolate chip muffins, so if you’ve made those, you will know how this goes.
+The whole process is similar to my gluten free chocolate chip muffins, so if you’ve made those, you will know how this goes.

 In a slightly smaller bowl, combine the melted butter, buttermilk, prepared egg replacer, and vanilla extract.
 Then just add the wet ingredients into the dry ingredients and stir it all up.
 Your batter will be quite thick.